Kneipp Therapy Training for Holistic Practitioners

 What airport is best to fly into?

-Munich is the closest airport to Bad Worishofen.
+Munich is the closest international airport to Bad Worishofen.
 However, you may find cheaper transportation flying into other European hubs and taking the train or bus into Bad Worishofen.

 What are the options in going from Munich to Bad Worishofen and back?